 This is all important because, and this one is on me for not mentioning before, The Purple One had the idea to begin work on a Broadway musical dubbed The Dawn, which he was reportedly interested in making after finishing instrumentation work on Parade, but the musical never panned out.
 Instead, work on Dream Factory began, and as we all know, that eventually led to Sign o’ the Times.
 I did mention “Crucial” during my review of that album, but the track was originally meant to be on The Dawn, and after working on the track for four months, adding sax overdubs by Eric Leeds, a guitar overdub, and eventually, letting Clare Fischer add orchestration to the mix in January ’87, during the tail end of recording sessions for Sign o’ the Times.
 I suspect the idea of a musical was far too overwhelming with everything else going on at the time, and the concept was abandoned.

-Warner already gave us the first modern Hollywood superhero film with 1978’s Superman, and had announced the acquiring of the film rights to Batman, and their intentions to release their own adaptation, at the Comic Art Convention in New York City, New York, 1980.
-Numerous attempts at crafting a dark, serious take on the character had been in effect since that year, and a ’83 script by Tom Mankiewicz was discarded by Tim Burton for being “too campy” by the time Warner Bros. had decided upon bestowing Burton the directorial duties in ’85 after the success of Pee Wes’s Big Adventure, before ultimately forcing him to prove he could be a bankable director by directing another hit for the studio.
-Burton had then-girlfriend Julie Hickson write script treatments for the film, and Warner Bros. eventually hired comic writer Steve Englehart to write a screenplay, which was eventually rewritten at Warner’s behest.
+Warner already gave us the first modern Hollywood superhero film with 1978’s Superman and had announced the acquiring of the film rights to Batman, and their intentions to release a film adaptation, at the Comic Art Convention in New York City, New York, 1980.
+Numerous attempts at writing a dark, serious take on the character had been taken since 1980, and the favored ’83 script by Tom Mankiewicz was discarded by Tim Burton for being “too campy” by the time Warner Bros. had decided upon bestowing Burton the directorial duties in ’85 after the success of Pee Wes’s Big Adventure.
+However, they ultimately forced him to prove he could be a bankable director by directing another hit for the studio.
+In that time, Burton had then-girlfriend Julie Hickson write script treatments for the film, and Warner Bros. eventually hired comic writer Steve Englehart to write a screenplay, which was eventually rewritten at Warner’s behest.
 Burton then sought out Sam Hamm, who finished a screenplay in October ’86, which was then used as the shooting script1 when filming began in Pinewood Studios, England from October 1988 to January 1989.

 After dedicating himself to Lovesexy, the positive vibes must have been magnetized to him, because 27 days after the album’s release, “Electric Chair” was tracked at Paisley Park Studios, with “Pink Cashmere” following on June 10th, 1988.
 The rest of the month saw The Purple One busy at Paisley Park tracking “Rave Unto the Joy Fantastic,” which became the title track for a new album, and the tracks “God Is Alive” and “If I Had a Harem,” which also were supposed to be on the original version of Rave Unto the Joy Fantastic2.
 The Lovesexy Tour began on July 8th, 1988, in Paris, France, at the Palais Omnisports de Paris-Bercy, and within hours of landing in London, England on July 24th, additional reworking was done to the proposed title track at Olympic Studios.
 Three days later, on July 27th, 1988, “God Is Alive” was also reworked, with Mavis Staples overdubbing her vocals.
 “God Is Alive” and “If I Had a Harem” were played often during the first leg of the Lovesexy Tour, with “If I Had a Harem” finding new life as a reworked, bluesier jam.